-When connect directly to a host managed by a vCenter Server, you will be given the option to connect to the vCenter Server instead.
+When connect directly to a host managed by a vCenter Server, you’ll be given the option to connect to the vCenter Server instead.
 If you choose to do so, a new connection wizard will appear, and the address will be automatically set.

-Upon completion, you will receive a notification that the connection was added successfully, or message describing why the connection failed.
+Upon completion, you’ll receive a notification that the connection was added successfully, or message describing why the connection failed.

 Edit existing VMware server connection